jacobbroughton/jacobbroughton/README.md

 # Hi, i'm Jacob 👋

-## I'm a Front End Web Developer in Charlotte, NC
+## I'm a Web Developer in Charlotte, NC
 - ⚛️  I work at Lowe's Companies Inc. as a web developer
 - 👌 I love Javascript.
 React is my go-to, and i'm really enjoying working with Next.js
 - 🚵🏼‍♂️  I'm an avid mountain biker